anquietas-sys/TVA-Tech/README.md

 The main feature of this addon are Time Doors.
 These glassy rectangles can transport you anywhere you desire.

 ### Wiremod support
-The standalone Time Door entity will be made to support wiremod inputs and outputs, letting you use them in your contraptions and dupes with style.
+The standalone Time Door entity supports wiremod inputs and outputs, letting you use them in your contraptions and dupes with style.

 ### Tempad
 The Tempad is a device with the primary purpose of opening and closing linked Time Door pairs.